 Students who previously attended an accredited or approved college or university (other than Laurus College) may be granted transfer credit.
 Only courses substantially equivalent in content and degree level, and in which the student earned a grade of C (2.0) or above, will be considered for transfer.

-A student who does not agree with the initial transfer credit evaluation may request a secondary review through the School Chancellor.
-If the School Chancellor performed the initial transfer credit evaluation, the student may request a secondary review through the President.
+A student who does not agree with the initial transfer credit evaluation may request a secondary review through the Director of Education.
+If the Director of Education performed the initial transfer credit evaluation, the student may request a secondary review through the Chancellor.
 While there is no charge for the review of transcripts from other institutions, there will be a fee of $250.00 charged for each course in the student’s program which is waived due to transfer credit.

 Laurus College does not accept transfer credit for courses older than seven (7) years from the time of enrollment in their program without a waiver.